|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 Do not be afraid to love one another, regardless of what any man says.
 Do not fear man, only fear God, the great Judge, and Jesus the Advocate, and the Spirit, the Purifier, Guiding Light.
 Man can do nothing worse to us than what God can do.
 And yet, God still loves us despite all our faults and having been condemned to death since the beginning of creation with the fall of Adam and Eve in the Garden.
 God and His love will keep fear and the damage it does at bay.
 Love each other and act on that love.

 To love one another and act on that love.
 To consider the ways we might help others and then actually help them.
 It is not a question of giving, but helping.
 The rich man could have helped Lazarus, but it never entered his head.
 The rich man, like many of us sadly, only thought of himself.
-Jesus illustrates perfectly in this parable what happens when we only think of ourselves and do not help others or think of others even.
+Jesus illustrates perfectly in this parable what happens when we only think of ourselves and do not help or even think of others.
 The rich man could have thought of poor Lazarus and given him a place to stay and food to eat and paid for it, like the Good Samaritan.
 Instead, he just let him die, figuring that that was the end of him.
 It turns out he was wrong and soon the tables would be reversed.
 Lazarus was a rather disgusting feature of his world and when he died, the rich man was pleased not to have to pass by him.
 Yet, it never entered into his head to help.

 How is that possible?